seansaito/Explaining-Away-Attacks-Against-Neural-Networks/README.md

 ![image](/images/juxtaposition.png)

-This notebook accompanies the blog post titled "Explaining Away Attacks Against Neural Networks" It implements the following:
+This notebook accompanies the blog post titled "Explaining Away Attacks Against Neural Networks".

+It implements the following:
 * Load a pre-trained InceptionV3 model from pytorch
 * Generate adversarial examples using an ImageNet image